pzimbrod/thermocapillaryInterFoam/README.md

 ## Usage

 This solver uses a set of proprietary models that come with it.
-For the original compilation, OpenFOAM ESI in Version 2006 was used.
+For the original compilation, OpenFOAM ESI in Version 2106 was used.
 Upwards and downwards compatibility can not be ensured, but should likely be possible with few modifications to the Makefiles.

-I will continue to support v2006 and not migrate to later versions as `icoReactingMultiphaseInterFoam` packages its own libraries in this version and does not rely on the global ones in `src`.
+I will continue to support v2106 and not migrate to later versions as `icoReactingMultiphaseInterFoam` is partly dependent on the global libraries packaged in `src` but also comes with own implementations.
+In versions after 2106, the dependencies have changed and thus compatibility cannot be guaranteed.

 Clone the repo and compile the source code using the `Allwmake` script.
 Requires the standard set of compilers used by standard OpenFOAM installations.
 After that, you can call the solver in the standard OpenFOAM way from the terminal with the command `lpbfFoam`.